-Marnie, along with her friends and colleagues from EDNCF and HOPE has recently joined The Alliance for Eating Disorders Awareness family in hopes of improving access to care for those seeking treatment and support services, in the Orlando area.
-Marnie coordinated the implementation of our three Alliance, free, eating disorder support groups in the Orlando area, including two support groups and one friends and family support group.
+Marnie, along with her friends and colleagues from EDNCF and HOPE recently joined The Alliance for Eating Disorders Awareness family in hopes of expanding their ability to improve access to care for those seeking treatment and support services, in the Orlando area.
+Marnie coordinated the implementation of our three, local Alliance eating disorder support groups in the Orlando area through the including two support groups for those experiencing an eating disorder and one friends and family support group.

-Upon graduation, Marnie worked as a group facilitator at Blue Horizon Eating Disorder Services leading a variety of groups including DBT, psychoeducation, creative art and support groups.
+Upon graduation, Marnie worked as a group facilitator at Blue Horizon Eating Disorder Services, leading a variety of groups including DBT, psychoeducation, creative art, friends and family, meal experientials , meal process, and after care support groups.
 She also facilitated family sessions, meal experientials and friends and family educational sessions with adolescent, teen and adult age patients and their families.
 Case management and collaborative treatment planning were involved in her daily responsibilities.

 Marnie completed her internship at Rollins College Counseling and Psychological Services, gaining experience working with college-age students with varying issues including anxiety, depression, substance abuse, academic struggles, trauma, eating disorders, impulsivity, and social difficulties.
 She completed her prepracticum hours at Center for Drug Free Living and assisted with intake/assessment protocol and listening ad supporting those who were seeking help with their addictions.
 Marnie completed a mindfulness based practicum experience at the Hope Center located in Apopka, FL providing counseling and support for children and families of migrant workers.